jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 Comments can help the reader to understand background information or particular portions of complicated SQL.
 Comments can also serve as a way to document changes that have occurred over time by documenting changes done on a specific date.
 ### <span style="color: green">A. Good</span>
 * Do not insert comments that are not useful
 * Use block style comments with `/*` and `*/` for three (3) or more lines of comments.
-For block comments, the beginning and ending comment clauses should be on separate lines with the text comments set to one indentation between the clauses
+For block comments, the beginning and ending comment clauses should be on separate lines with the text comments set to one (1) indentation between the clauses
-* Use `--` for one (1) to two (2) lines of comments.
-A space character should immediately follow the beginning of either a single line or block comment declaration
+* Use `--` for one (1) to two (2) lines of comments and a space character should immediately follow the beginning of either a single line or block comment declaration
 <pre>
 <mark>/*</mark>
-   Comments that span three or more lines should use block comments rather than single-line comments.
-Using block comments makes reading long comments easier to read than using single-line comments.
+   Comments that span three (3) or more lines should use block comments rather than single-line comments.
+Using block comments makes reading long comments easier to read than single-line comments.
 <mark>*/</mark>